SPONDYLOSIS AND SCOLIOSIS

 Symptoms of Coexisting Spondylosis and Scoliosis

 Patients with both spondylosis and scoliosis may experience a wide range of symptoms, depending on the severity and location of the spinal abnormalities.
-Common symptoms include:
+It’s important to note the symptoms specific to scoliosis, as these can vary and impact daily life significantly.

-- Reduced Mobility: The combination of degenerative changes and spinal curvature can limit the range of motion, making it difficult for patients to perform everyday activities.
+• Reduced Mobility: The combination of degenerative changes and spinal curvature can limit the range of motion.
+This makes it difficult for patients to perform everyday activities.

-- Postural Changes: Scoliosis often leads to noticeable changes in posture, such as uneven shoulders or hips.
+• Postural Changes: Scoliosis often leads to noticeable changes in posture.
 When combined with spondylosis, these postural abnormalities can become more pronounced, leading to further discomfort and functional impairment.

 Diagnosis of Coexisting Spondylosis and Scoliosis